 The potential advantage of treating benign prostatic hyperplasia (BPH) is also tadalafil.
 Of course, you should always talk to your doctor about using tadalafil to treat either erectile dysfunction or BPH.

 According to the similar work of most ED medications, they also have similar side effects.
-Usually, the side effects of ED drugs arise while the drugs are active in the body, although in some instances the side effects of ED drugs may last slightly longer than the drug itself.
+Usually, the side effects of ED medications arise while the medications are active in the body, although in some instances the side effects of ED medications may last slightly longer than the medication itself.

 That means that if you are susceptible to side effects from ED medications if you use medicine like tadalafil that has a very long half-life, you can find it lasting longer.